 Alpinestars SMX Plus Gore-Tex boots – An excellent option if the majority of your riding is on the road but you do the occasional trackday.
 Properly waterproof but not too hot with it, thanks to the premium Gore-Tex membrane.
 The SMX Plus is a sleek boot that features CE certification, removable toe sliders, inner lacing enclosure, tough TPU heel and chin protection and a hard-wearing grippy sole.
 Treat your feet to something special.
 From £289.99

-Richa Drift WP – Another quality boot for those on a budget.
+Richa Blade WP – Another quality boot for those on a budget.
 Featuring a reinforced heel, toe and shin area, detachable toe sliders and a mesh lining for added comfort, the Drift is also waterproof, making it a great option for all-year-round road riders.
-From £99.99
+From £129.99

 RST Tractech Evo 3 – Our runner up.
 A vented racing boot that offers a high level of protection.
 With TPU shin and heel protection, a hinged ankle to prevent over-extension, a Nylon boot shank and anti-twist sole along with removable toe slider ensure your feet will stay protected.
 The vented upper and breathable membrane will keep your feet cool, while the anti-slip sole and zip and Velcro closure system ensure great fit and feel.
 Amazing value for money.
 From £139.99

-TCX RT Race – Looking almost identical to the Alpinestars Supertech R, TCX’s RT Race boots don’t feature a separate inner and outer boot like the Supertech R but it does pack in a lot of features.
+TCX RT Race Pro – Looking almost identical to the Alpinestars Supertech R, TCX’s RT Race Proboots don’t feature a separate inner and outer boot like the Supertech R but it does pack in a lot of features.
 From the lightweight breathable construction to the beefy ankle support, reinforced sole, on the shin and heel, right up to the calf.
 They’re also RiDE Magazine’s Best Buy Boots.
 From £349.99

 What boots does Valentino Rossi wear?